KhaosResearch/EGAE/README.md

 ###############################################################

 The paper contains a single typo.
-This typo is only present in the paper, and as a result, the implementation, as well as the corresponding figures and tables, are entirely accurate.
+This typo is only present in the paper, and as a result, the implementation, as well as the corresponding figures and tables in the paper, are entirely accurate.

 1- The donominator in Eq.5 should change to (∑j​e−θ((1/fj)/(1/WorstFit)​​))  and thus Eq.5 is
 Pi​=(e−θ((1/fi)/(1/WorstFit​​)))​/(∑j​e−θ((1/fj)/(1/WorstFit)​​))